usnistgov/corr-cli/INSTALLATION.md

 # Installing CoRR-cli

+## Requirements

+The requirements are outlined in [requirements.txt](requirements.txt).
+Currently CoRR-cli only works on linux due to the `deamon` package only working on linux.

+## Installation

-To install CoRR-cmd, clone the repository and install:
+To install CoRR-cli, clone the repository and install:

     $ git clone git@github.com:usnistgov/corr-cli.git
     $ cd corr-cli